What's My Line?

-- Ask students to draw a quadrilateral that has parallel lines, at least one pair of perpendicular lines, and one set of intersecting lines that are not parallel.
+- Ask students to draw a quadrilateral that has parallel lines, at least one pair of perpendicular lines, and one set of intersecting lines that are not perpendicular.

 - Have students exchange index cards with a partner and take out their crayons or colored pencils.